php/web-doc/tutorial/structure.md

 Note: *classname* is the lowercased name of the class, not a literal file or directory name.

+There are some other important files, not related with extensions.
+- *{LANG}/language-defs.ent* - contains local entities used by this language.
+Some common ones are the main part titles, but you should also put entities used only by this language's files here.
+- *{LANG}/language-snippets.ent* - longer often used XML snippets translated to this language.
+  Including common warnings, notes, etc.
+- *{LANG}/translation.xml* - this file is used to store all central translation info, like a small intro text for translators and the persons list.
+This file is not present in the English tree.

 The next chapter will discuss how to [edit the manual sources](editing.php).